 - A two-way radio unit is always on listening mode with its loudspeaker on (unless there’s a silent button that’s toggled).
 So, when someone responds to you, you’ll start to hear their voice instantly (radio waves are part of the electromagnetic spectrum, thus these messages travel at light speed).

 Where are two-way radios used?
-It’s common to use two-way radios on construction sites, manufacturing plants, offices, and basically any work-related site that can use some instant, no-cost short-distance communication.
+It’s common to use two-way radios on construction sites, manufacturing plants, offices, and any work-related site that can use some instant, no-cost short-distance communication.

 Two-way radios are also extensively used in outdoor activities and adventures like camping, hiking, trekking, hunting, and so on.
-They are also used in trips to stay in the loop with the group of friends and family that are traveling together.
+They are also used on trips to stay in the loop with the group of friends and family that are traveling together.

 There are many things you need to keep in mind to have clear communication.
 Also, there are certain protocols and a set of etiquettes.

 - Only speak when no one else is speaking, because when you press the button, no one else in the group can be heard.
 So, think before you press the button to speak.